-At March 31, 2016, the Company has issued restricted stock units ("RSUs") for the potential issuance of shares of the Company's common stock for the purpose of aligning executives and employees of the Company and for the purpose of compensation for serving as members of the Board of Directors of the Company and for the purposes of retaining qualified personnel at compensation levels that otherwise would not be available should the company have been required to pay certain salaries in cash only.
+At June 30, 2016, the Company has issued restricted stock units ("RSUs") for the potential issuance of shares of the Company's common stock for the purpose of aligning executives and employees of the Company and for the purpose of compensation for serving as members of the Board of Directors of the Company and for the purposes of retaining qualified personnel at compensation levels that otherwise would not be available should the company have been required to pay certain salaries in cash only.
 Certain of the RSUs were issued to members of the board of directors of the Company ("Board RSUs"); certain RSUs were issued to the executive officers of the Company ("Executive RSUs"); certain RSUs were issued to employees of the Company ("Employee RSUs"); and certain RSUs were issued to employees of The Fresh Diet ("FD RSUs").

-During the three months ended March 31, 2016, the Company issued 10,000 RSUs with a fair value of \$4,000 to two board members for services performed in 2013; these RSUs were accrued during the twelve months ended December 31, 2013.
-At March 31, 2016, the following Board RSUs were outstanding: a total of 370,000 RSUs were vested; 270,000 RSUs vest on July 1, 2016; and 270,000 RSUs vest on July 1, 2017.
+At June 30, 2016, the following Board RSUs were outstanding: a total of 370,000 RSUs were vested; 270,000 RSUs vest on July 1, 2016; and 270,000 RSUs vest on July 1, 2017.

-During the three months ended March 31, 2016, the Company issued 116,279 RSUs with a fair value of \$75,000 to its President as a bonus for services performed in 2015; these RSUs were accrued during the twelve months ended December 31, 2015.
-The Company also issued 64,520 RSUs to its President with a fair value of \$75,633 for services performed in 2013; these RSUs were accrued during the twelve months ended December 31, 2013.
-The Company also issued 83,807 RSUs to its Chief Executive Officer with a fair value of \$46,917 for services performed in 2013; these RSUs were also accrued during the twelve months ended December 31, 2013.
-At March 31, 2016, the following Executive RSUs were outstanding: a total of 1,187,072 RSUs were vested; 75,000 RSUs will vest on May 1, 2016; 600,000 RSUs will vest on December 31, 2016; and 800,000 will vest on July 1, 2017.
+At June 30, 2016, the following Executive RSUs were outstanding: a total of 1,137,072 RSUs were vested; 600,000 RSUs will vest on December 31, 2016; and 800,000 RSUs will vest on July 1, 2017.
 An additional 125,000 RSUs will vest contingent upon the attainment of a stock price of \$2.00 per share for 20 straight trading days, and an additional 175,000 RSUs will vest contingent upon the attainment of a stock price of \$3.00 per share for 20 straight trading days.
-The Company estimated that the stock-price goals of the Company's stock price closing above \$2.00 per share for 20 straight trading days.
-The Company estimated that the stock-price goals of the Company's stock price closing above \$2.00 per share for 20 straight days have a 90% likelihood of achievement, and these RSUs were valued at 90% of their face value; the Company also estimated that the likelihood of the Company's stock closing above \$3.00 per share for 20 straight days is 70%, and these RSUs were valued at 70% of their face value.
-We recognized stock-based compensation expense of in a straight-line manner over the vesting period of the RSUs.
+The Company estimated that the stock-price goals of the Company's stock price closing above \$2.00 per share for 20 straight days have a 90% likelihood of achievement, and these RSUs were valued at 90% of their face value; the Company also estimated that the likelihood of the Company's stock closing above \$3.00 per share for 20 straight days is 70%, and these RSUs were valued at 70% of their face value